 While we’ll probably buy a place of our own in the future (likely with cash), right now things are going pretty smoothly.

 The plan was to try renting in multiple locations to decide where we want to stay longer term.
 But our current area is fantastic for us.
 The local shops are comfortable walking/biking distance.
 And the nature aspect is heavenly.
 Speaking of which…

 Okay, so it’s not an actual job.
 And it wasn’t offered to me.
 It’s just something I started doing.

 What is it?
-The picture for this post should give you a hint!
 I’ve been helping local turtles.
 Here’s the story…

 This area has a large wetland system with a decent population of long-neck turtles.
 During spring, the lady turtles come onto land and find a place to lay their eggs.
 And apparently, they go back to the same spot every year!

 And the turtles often travel 100+ metres from the water to lay.
 Sadly, this means crossing the road.
 And because not everyone is careful, some of them get hit by cars.

 Why do the turtles do this?
 Because they don’t know what a road is!

 So, I started monitoring our area and helping them cross the road, back and forth.
 Even though it’s unpredictable, luckily large groups often come out to lay on the same day, and usually from 12pm-6pm.
 It has something to do with the temperature and weather patterns.